DockATot Review: Not Recommended

 Dangerous Precedent?
 The Story of the Nap Nanny

-The danger of using a product like the DockATot in a crib or bassinet reminds us of another infant lounger from five years ago: the Nap Nanny.
+The danger of using a product like the DockATot in a crib or bassinet reminds us of another infant lounger from earlier in this decade: the Nap Nanny.
 (Tip of the hat to Kids in Danger for pointing out the parallels).

 Five babies died from 2009 to 2013 after using the “infant lounger,” prompting a recall from the CPSC.
 The company that made it went out of business.

 The deaths happened when babies were put in a Nap Nanny, which was then put in a crib—despite warnings from the manufacturer to never use the product in a crib.
 Babies fell out of the Nap Nanny and suffocated between the product and the crib mattress.

 In addition to the five deaths, there were 92 reports of injuries to infants who fell over the sides.